brlouk/AngularJS-1.x-step-by-step/README.md

 To Enable AngularJS on your HTML, as a minimum requirement,  you need to :

-1. Add ng-app to your "html" element on the top of your html file.
+1. Add "ng-app" to your "html" element on the top of your html file.
-2. Load AngularJS Script File on the "body" element : <script></script>
+2. Load AngularJS Script File on the "body" element (for performance concerns) : <script></script>